-This year, travel to places in the USA that are less-crowded and just as beautiful as those on everyone’s bucket list.
-(Step one, forget your own bucket list.
-Lists tend to be blinding.)
-Use a good city as your base and take off from there—the natural world is all around you.
-A trip to the ocean, the healing power of red rock desert, or trekking into majestic mountains renews our spirits.
+This year, travel to places in the USA that are less-crowded and just as beautiful as those on everyone else’s bucket list.
+Choose a good city as your base and take off from there—the natural world is all around you.
+A trip to the ocean, the healing power of red rock desert, or trekking into majestic mountains will renew your spirits.

 Exceptional travel includes slowing down with lodgings and experiences that bring you back to yourself.
 Here are seven of our favorite escapes.

 After settling in, you might want to forego the urge to head straight to Rocky Mountain National Park.
 Visit Ft.
 Collins instead.
 Just north of Denver, it’s a vibrant town that feels like the Rocky Mountains in microcosm.
 The Old Town historic District has 19th century homes and shops, a vintage trolley, nature exhibits, interactive museums, terrific restaurants, and craft breweries.